Stay Well this Winter

 - Flu – if you’re 65 or over, have a long-term health condition such as diabetes or kidney disease, flu can be life-threatening, so it’s important to seek help early.
 However, if you’re generally fit and healthy, the best treatment is to rest, stay warm and drink plenty of water.

-For more Winter and other health advice visit NHS Choices website.
+For more Winter and other health advice visit the NHS website.